rssrwn/hvqa/README.md

 It is therefore recommended that Anaconda is used as a package manager and all other requirements are installed with pip.

+For some baseline models, installing spacy en-core-web-md is also required.
+This can be done using `python -m spacy download en_core_web_md`.

 The project uses Clingo version 5.3.0.

 ## Running